rdmpage/zoom-tree/README.md

 ## Zoom whole tree

 1. Compute how many rows to existing view
-2. Visit each unopened leaf node, add children to pq, continue to resolve until number of rows reached.
-Each node popped from pq is added to history
+2. Visit each unopened leaf node, add children to priority queue, continue to resolve until number of rows reached.
+Each node popped from priority queue is added to history

 ## Zoom one node

-1. Add children of node to pq, continue to resolve by adding descendants to pq until zoom size reached.
+1. Add children of node to priority queue, continue to resolve by adding descendants to priority queue until zoom size reached.

 ## User has target taxon